 Super Sorter – Have you still got links to articles in your bookmarks from 2007?
 If so you ‘were’ like me but now I have discovered the Super Sorter I now have an organised bookmarking system that helps me organise my bookmarks on an on-going basis.
 It also helped me segment the dirt from the gold when deciding what to keep and what to bin.

 Streak for Gmail – This was an amazing find and is gold to anyone who does a lot of email outreach.
 It has quite a few great features but the ones I love on this extension is the email template and the email tracking system.
 The templates are great for when outreaching to a large number of webmasters, whether that be for link development or link removal requests, it helps massively.
 The tracking system is even better as it shows you if the email was actually opened, very handy for when deciding to send follow up emails or not.

 One Click Extension Manager – A relatively new addition to my chrome extensions and one I am glad I found.
 This allows me to turn chrome extensions off or on from a dropdown menu in my chrome browser.
 I can even turn all extensions off or on with the one click.

-Percentage Change Calculator – This allows you to quickly calculate the three most common percentages without the need of formulas.
-A great tool for when performing those all important client reports.
+Percentage Change Calculator – This allows you to quickly calculate the three most common percentages without the need for formulas.
+A great tool when performing those all-important client reports.

 17 of the most popular chrome extensions for SEO.
 If you don’t already use the extensions above please install and complete your daily tasks as efficiently as possible.
 For chrome extensions please click here.